-Pricey stocks may yet head higher as K-shaped economy maintains its grip on U.S.
+Pricey stocks may yet head higher as uneven economic recovery maintains grip on U.S.

 The case for a continued stock surge rests on global central bank policies, which have flooded markets with $7.5 trillion to offset the pandemic’s negative effects.
 In the United States, the Fed acted quickly in March to reduce borrowing costs for corporations and governments by buying large amounts of securities.
 Financial conditions now are the easiest in at least 30 years, according to a Goldman Sachs index.

 As of June 30, U.S. companies held more than $2.5 trillion in cash, up 35 percent from one year earlier, according to S&P Global Ratings.
-Some companies, including home builder Toll Brothers and retailer AutoZone, have said they plan to use some of their surplus cash to repurchase their own shares, which typically drives stock prices higher.
+Some companies, including home builder Toll Brothers and retailer AutoZone, have said they plan to use some of their surplus cash to repurchase their own shares, a maneuver that typically drives stock prices higher.

 Likewise, individual investors have more than $4.3 trillion available in money market accounts, roughly $1 trillion more than they did last summer, according to the Investment Company Institute, an industry group.